The Secret Garden (1949 film)

-The Secret Garden is a 1949 American drama film.
-It is the second screen adaptation of the classic 1911 novel by Frances Hodgson Burnett.
-The first was a silent version released in 1919.
-The screenplay by Robert Ardrey was directed by Fred M. Wilcox.
+The Secret Garden is a 1949 American drama film directed by Fred M. Wilcox and produced by Metro-Goldwyn-Mayer (MGM).
+Adapted from the classic 1911 novel by Frances Hodgson Burnett, The Secret Garden is the second film adaptation following a silent version released in 1919.
+The film stars Margaret O'Brien, Herbert Marshall, Dean Stockwell, Gladys Cooper, and Elsa Lanchester.
 It centers on a young orphan who is thrust into the dark and mysterious lives of her widowed uncle and his disabled son when she comes to live with them in their isolated country house in Yorkshire, England.

-The MGM film was filmed primarily in black-and-white, with the sequences set in the restored garden of the title filmed in Technicolor.
-The movie was Margaret O'Brien's final film for Metro-Goldwyn-Mayer.
+While the film is primarily shot in black-and-white, the sequences set in the restored garden of the title were filmed in Technicolor.
 The film was released on DVD on May 7, 2013, as part of the Warner Archive Collection.